Back to California

 Limits and Unknowns

-• The bill does not specify what happens if a contractor works without the required licenses.
+• The bill does not specify the consequences for breaking these rules.

-• It is unclear when exactly this law will start being enforced after it passes.
+• It is unclear when this law will start being used after it passes.

 Bill History